 Your Ball Moves at Rest (Rule 9.4)

-The general principale is, if you’re responsible for a stationary ball in play to moving a one-stroke penalty should be applied, then the ball must be replaced.
+The general principle is, if you’re responsible for moving a stationary ball in play, a one-stroke penalty should be applied, and the ball must be replaced.
 This often happens entirely by accident.

 Here are some examples: